 Ride 8.9 miles gaining 2,484’ at 5% average grade.

-Sign at mile 2.4 as we merge from Muir Woods Road onto Panoramic Hwy
+Sign at mile 2.4 as we merge from Muir Woods Road onto Panoramic Highway.

 Mt.
-Tamalpais is the highest peak in the Marin County and has 2 peaks - the East Peak (2,574') and West Peak (2,563') and is part of the California Coast Range which is itself part of the Pacific Coast Range of Mountains.
+Tamalpais is the highest peak in the Marin County and has two peaks, the East Peak (2,574') and West Peak (2,563'), and is part of the California Coast Range which is itself part of the Pacific Coast Range of Mountains.
 The white radar dome that sits upon Mt.
 Tam's slightly lower western peak is quite discernible from afar.

-3. The third leg is up Pantoll Road from its intersection with Panoramic Hwy to Rock Springs Parking Area (staging area for many television commercials).
+3. Pantoll Road: The third leg is up Pantoll Road, from its intersection with Panoramic Highway, to Rock Springs Parking Area (staging area for many television commercials).
 Along this route we have great views down to the Pacific Ocean and as we climb higher, of Mt.
 Diablo, San Francisco Bay and San Francisco.
 This segment is 1.4 miles / 490' / 6.2%.

-4. The final leg is along Ridgecrest Blvd east and is the easiest and gives us more spectacular views of Mt.
-Diablo, San Francisco Bay and San Francisco.
+4. Ridgecrest Boulevard East: The final leg is along Ridgecrest Boulevard East and is the easiest segment, giving us more spectacular views of Mt.
+Diablo, San Francisco Bay, and San Francisco.
 This segment ends as Ridgecrest "crests" just east of the radio dome atop Mt.
-Tam’s West Peak ant is 1.5 miles /510’ / 6.8%.
+Tam’s West Peak and is 1.5 miles /510’ / 6.8%.

 This climb can be done in conjunction with a ride across the Golden Gate Bridge.